 The difference between mental and physical impairment is another valid defense that attorneys use in DUI cases.
 Officers routinely testify to assert that you displayed signs of impairment.
 However, they rarely argue that a defendant showed signs of mental impairment.

-The Police Officer That Made the DUI Arrest Did not Follow the Set-out Procedures
+The Police Officer That Made the DUI Arrest Did not Follow the Set-out Procedures.

 1. The arresting officer failed to follow the set-out procedures

-The police officer needs to have reasonable suspicion and probable cause when making the traffic stop, DUI investigation, or arrest.
+The police officer needs to have reasonable suspicion and the probable cause when making the traffic stop, DUI investigation, or arrest.
 Police officers must follow set procedures to ensure that there is no misconduct.
 Some of these procedures include field sobriety tests and reading the defendant their Miranda rights when making an arrest.
 If any of these protections are broken, your defense attorney can ask for a suppression hearing to provide a pre-trial opportunity to: